Terminals of Los Angeles International Airport: Inter-terminal connections

+There are also airside shuttles connecting some of these terminals; for instance, some airlines have check-in counters and baggage claim at Terminal 1, but provide shuttle bus service to and from the distant Bradley West gates, where their planes arrive.
+The satellite regional terminal is only accessible by an airside shuttle bus that connects to Terminals 4 and 5.

 Terminal 1

-Terminal 1 has 13 gates: Gates 9, 11A–11B, 12A–12B, 13–15, 16, 17A–17B, 18A–18B and the bus gate.
-As of October 2025, this terminal serves as an operating base for Southwest Airlines (Southwest operates point-to-point routes with bases instead of hubs).
-The terminal also has check-in facilities for Air Transat, Allegiant Air, Condor, Sun Country Airlines and VivaAerobús.
-After clearing security in Terminal 1, passengers board a shuttle bus to the West Gates of the Tom Bradley International Terminal where the flights operate.
+Terminal 1 has 14 gates: Gates 9, 11A, 11B, 12A, 12B, 13–16, 17A, 17B, 18A, 18B, and the bus gate.
+As of October 2025, this terminal is served by JetBlue and as an operating base for Southwest Airlines.
+The terminal also has check-in facilities for Allegiant Air, Breeze Airways, Cayman Airways, Frontier Airlines, Sun Country Airlines and Viva.
+After clearing security in Terminal 1, passengers for all airlines other than JetBlue and Southwest board a shuttle bus to the West Gates of the Tom Bradley International Terminal, where the flights operate.

-Terminal 1 was built in 1984 for main tenant Pacific Southwest Airlines (PSA).
-An extensive renovation, financed by Southwest Airlines, was completed in late 2018 and provided updates to the security screening area, curbside dropoff, terminal areas and baggage handling.
+Terminal 1 was built in 1984 for Pacific Southwest Airlines (PSA).
+The terminal was last extensively renovated in 2018, providing updates to the security screening area, terminal areas and baggage handling.
+The terminal was also expanded in 2021 to fill in the area between terminals 1 and 2, adding a post-security bridge between the terminals, and a bus gate to take passengers to boarding gates in the Tom Bradley International Terminal; this section of the terminal will provide a connection to the Automated People Mover when it opens.

-Former tenants of the terminal include Air California, Air Hawaii, AirTran Airways, America West Airlines, Braniff (1983–1990), Morris Air, Pacific Southwest Airlines, Piedmont Airlines (1948–1989), StatesWest Airlines, TranStar Airlines and US Airways.
+Former tenants of the terminal include Air California, Air Hawaii, AirTran Airways, America West Airlines, Braniff, Lynx Air, Morris Air, Pacific Southwest Airlines, Piedmont Airlines, StatesWest Airlines, TranStar Airlines, and US Airways.